Trevor N. McFadden: AP given reduced special access to Trump

 In February 2025, McFadden declined to grant an emergency order reversing the Trump administration's reduced access imposed upon The Associated Press reporters at White House special access news events; the administration had reduced AP staff access after a number of disputes including the organization's refusal to use "Gulf of America" in its stylebook.
 Previously a private, news agency-controlled group known as the White House press corps informally self-regulated the access to the President including in the Oval Office and Air Force One, though this group did not include new Social Media.
 In April 2025, as the lawsuit continued, McFadden ordered the White House to restore the AP's access, citing First Amendment protections.

 Personal life

-McFadden and his family attend services at The Falls Church Anglican Church of Falls Church, Virginia, formerly a congregation of the Episcopal Diocese of Virginia.
-McFadden's church membership was brought up by Senator Sheldon Whitehouse during McFadden's nomination to the district court, asking whether he would uphold the Supreme Court’s decision allowing same-sex marriage despite his church’s conservative social beliefs.
-McFadden answered that he would respect the Supreme Court's ruling.
+McFadden attends services at The Falls Church Anglican Church of Falls Church, Virginia, formerly a congregation of the Episcopal Diocese of Virginia.
+McFadden's church membership was brought up by Senator Sheldon Whitehouse during McFadden's U.S. Senate confirmation hearing on his nomination to the federal district court; asked whether he would, "despite his church’s beliefs", uphold the Supreme Court’s decision allowing same-sex marriage, McFadden responded, "he would", and received Whitehouse's confirmation vote.